PECORINO TOSCANO DOP

 THE PRODUCTION RULES

-Of no less importance in contributing to the unique flavor of Pecorino Toscano DOP is our milk, exclusively from sheep and produced from flocks raised in the territory delimited by the prestigious Protected Designation of Origin.
+Of no less importance in contributing to the unique flavor of Pecorino Toscano DOP is our milk, exclusively from sheep and produced from flocks raised in the area delimited by the prestigious Protected Designation of Origin.
 The sheep are grazed, extensively and with the utmost respect, on soils rich in herbs and essences that give the cheese its unique flavor.
 Pecorino Toscano PDO sheep are fed with high percentages of green forage, rich in elements that give the milk a greater presence of vitamins and nutrients.
 Unlike other Italian cheeses made from sheep's milk, Pecorino Toscano has a milder and more harmonious flavor.
-Instead, when compared with cheeses made with cow's milk or mixed, it gives the palate a more decisive taste, but without ever exceeding.
+Instead, when compared with cheeses made with cow's or mixed milk, it gives the palate a more decisive taste, but without ever exceeding.

 Are you curious to taste it?